camptocamp/c2cgeoportal/doc/integrator/urllogin.rst

         t: <timestamp> // end of validity in second
     }

-Witch is encrypted in AES with the provided key, and encoded in hexadecimal.
+This content is then encrypted in AES with the provided key, and encoded in hexadecimal.